 Survival vs. Co-creation

-Inhibited breathing is linked to a perception, where the world appears to be an unpredictable or even difficult or dangerous place.
+Inhibited breathing is linked to a perception, that the world appears to be an unpredictable or even difficult or dangerous place.
 This belief supports its own reality, creating a circle of cause and effect.

 Becoming aware, and changing the breathing pattern is one of the ways we can break this perpetual loop, and re-engage the parasympathetic nervous system (responsible for rest, digestion, and healing).
 It opens us up to conscious co-creation.